 You only need one spork, a knife, a plate, a mug for hot drinks, and cookware for a solo camper.
 You can get away with very little cookware as a solo camper.

-Food and water
+Food and Water

-Bring high-calorie foods that don’t take much space.
+Bring high-calorie foods that don’t take up much space.
 For example, trail mix, nuts, and dried fruit are perfect for camping and don’t need to be cold.

 Look into pre-packaged freeze-dried meals that are easy to prepare and don’t take much effort.
 If you are car camping, you can be more relaxed about this, as you will have space for a cooler.